-F_k = the characteristic load as specified in Ch 6, 409. through to 412. of the Rule where q = the functional relationship between load and load effect determined by structural analysis.
+F_k = the characteristic load as specified in Ch 6, 409. through to 412. of the Rule where

 A design load effect L_d (e.g. stresses, strains, displacements and vibrations) is the most unfavorable combined load effect derived from the design loads, and may be expressed by: